gayatrig19/the-unplugged-club/README.md

      - contrast
      - aria- labels for users who use screen-readers
      - alternative text as a function for screen readers or in events if the images doesn't load
-      - structural elements- for users of assistive technology as well as visual and semantic meaning
+     - structural elements: for users of assistive technology as well as visual and semantic meaning
      - language of the document for screen readers

 - Accessibility Test result for each page is as follows:
    1. [Home Page Result](assets/images/readme/home_accessibility.png)